-Even if you ARE a trained counsellor, your role as a 777 Marathon runner and fundraiser for Bravehearts does not oblige you to counsel a person making a disclosure (unless you are in session and that person is your client).
-For those of us who are not counsellors or therapeutic professionals, hearing stories of historical abuse can be upsetting and can sometimes lead to 'vicarious trauma'.
-It is important that you take care of your own mental health and do what's best for the person who has disclosed to you, and that is to refer them to someone who can provide proper support and advice.
+Hearing a disclosure of abuse may be upsetting, triggering, and can sometimes lead to vicarious trauma.
+It is important that you take care of your own mental health and do what's best for the person who has disclosed to you, that is to refer them to someone who can provide professional support and advice.